nikhilkoditala/GradCafe-Notifier/README.md

 ```
 * Also change the sender_email, sender_password and reciever_email variables accordingly.
 * Turn on access for less secure apps in the sender email account (https://www.google.com/settings/security/lesssecureapps).
 I recommend making a new gmail account and using it as sender email ID.
-* Login to Heroku and dreate an app
+* Login to Heroku and create an app
 * If you haven't already, Download and Install Heroku CLI (https://devcenter.heroku.com/articles/heroku-cli)
 * Login to add SSH keys
 ```